kelvin389/SongFactsScraper/README.md

 # SongFactsScraper
- Web scraper for SongFacts.com using Selenium <br>
+ Web scraper for SongFacts.com using Selenium. <br>
  Does not bypass the bot check captcha and will exit upon detecting it.